Highway vote keeps Keystone fight alive in Senate

 The defeat gave Republicans a new opening to attack President Barack Obama for rejecting TransCanada Corp's project, as soaring gasoline prices become a top issue for voters ahead of the November presidential election.

-A vote on Keystone faces an uphill battle in the Senate but would likely turn the highway bill into another battle over gasoline prices and job creation.
+A vote on Keystone faces an uphill battle in the Senate but would likely turn the highway bill into a battle over gasoline prices and job creation.

-Senate Majority leader Harry Reid now must negotiate further with Republicans on a deal to hold a stand-alone vote on the controversial project and potentially dozens of other amendments.
-Senate aides said amendments should be ready for initial votes by Wednesday with final passage later this week.
+Senate Majority leader Harry Reid now must negotiate further with Republicans on a deal to hold a stand-alone vote on the controversial project and potentially dozens of other amendments ranging from clean air and water air standards to extension of green energy-related tax breaks.

 "I don't know why everything we do has to be a fight.
 Not a disagreement, a fight," Reid said before the vote.